FluffyFox337/Boot-Anima/README.md

-This is the custom boot animation.
+This is the custom boot animation magisk module.